 - Broken vents and coverings

-- Recent building work to ensure tradesman have not left any poor standards of work.
+- Recent building work to ensure tradesmen have not left any potential entry points

-- Check inside drain cover for any earth, rubble or signs of digging.
+- Check inside your drain cover for any earth, rubble or signs of digging.

 - Ensure your drain covers are fitted properly